 The Schwinn 130 Upright and the Nautilus R614 Recumbent took top honors for their excellent user interfaces.
 Both models have nearly identical DualTrack LCD displays and large consoles with intuitive and user-friendly controls.
 The two screens display a wealth of information and help to enhance the overall exercise experience and quality of the workout.
-The upper screen shows intensity, heart rate zone, goal progress, and a course profile.
-The lower screen has customizable data fields and shows important values like time, speed, distance, RPM, resistance level, and heart rate.
+The upper screen shows intensity, heart rate zone, goal progress, and a course profile, while the lower screen has customizable data fields and shows important values like time, speed, distance, RPM, resistance level, and heart rate.

 The Exerwork 2000i has more going on than the more basic models, but its user interface still leaves a little to be desired.
-It has a small LCD screen with four control buttons that are integrated into the wrist pad on the desk.
+It has a small LCD screen with four control buttons integrated into the wrist pad on the desk.
 The controls are relatively intuitive, but the screen is small and displays only one value at a time.
 Even though this machine has 24 programs, the display can't show a course profile while you workout.
 The Exerwork does have the unique ability to pair with your smartphone through a Bluetooth connection when used with the myCloudFitness app so you can use your phone as the display and controls, track workout results, and lots more.

-All of the exercise bikes in this test have at least a few basics, but we found there is a very direct correlation between a bike's price and its features.
+All of the exercise bikes in this test have at least a few basics, but we found a very direct correlation between a bike's price and its features.
 A simple no-frills bike that gets the job done may be all that many users are after, while others may want all the bells and whistles available to enhance their exercise experience.
-We rated each model based not only on how many features it had, but also how useful those features actually were.
+We rated each model based not only on how many features it had, but also how useful those features were.

+The Echelon EX-3 also comes loaded with features.
+Its connectivity is one of its best attributes, and it can be used with the EchelonFit app for an at-home studio cycling experience.
+It also comes with bottle cages, a device holder, a rack for hand weights, and dual-function pedals.
+Likewise, the Schwinn IC4 is a connected bike that can be sued with apps like Peloton, Zwift, and Explore the world for in-home studio or virtual training.
+The IC4 also comes loaded with a digital display, hand weights with cradles, bottle holders, dula-function pedals, a device holder, USB charging port, and a Bluetooth armband.
 The DeskCycle is limited on features, but its size is one of its best attributes.
 This portable exerciser can be used just about anywhere and is lightweight and small enough to take with you or store anywhere.
 The remaining models, the Exerpeutic Folding Upright and the Marcy ME-709, both have basics like padded handles, pedal straps, and transport wheels, but that's about it.

 Ease of Setup/Portability

 After purchasing any of these exercise bikes, you will likely have to assemble it yourself, although some sellers offer professional assembly for an additional fee.
 The consumer can assemble all of the bikes we tested without too much difficulty, and all of the parts, hardware, tools, and instructions are included with each model.
-The ease of setup and the time needed to complete the process varied, however, depending on the number of steps and the bike's size, shape, and weight.
+However, the ease of setup and the time needed to complete the process varied depending on the number of steps and the bike's size, shape, and weight.
 Our lead tester was able to assemble each bike on his own, though the assistance of another person may be beneficial for the heavier models during this process.
-Once each bike was assembled, we measured and weighed them to determine how much space they occupy and for comparison with the manufacturer's specifications.
+Once each bike was completed, we measured and weighed them to determine how much space they occupy and for comparison with the manufacturer's specifications.
 We also moved them from our garage to our workout space to get an idea of how easy they are to transport from one place to another.

 The DeskCycle was the clear winner in this metric.
 This simple machine required minimal assembly and was ready to ride in approximately 15 minutes.
 Once assembled, it takes up less than a quarter of the space of the full-size competition and is easy to move around thanks to its lightweight and portable size.
 The next highest-rated model in this metric was the Exerpeutic Folding Upright.
 At 45 minutes, it took us three times longer to assemble than the DeskCycle, but it required fewer steps and was easier than the rest of the competition.
 At just 41 lbs, it's also one of the lightest models we tested, plus it conveniently folds to reduce its footprint for storage.
 We feel it is an excellent option for those who may be limited on space.

 The Exerpeutic Exerwork 2000i was about average in terms of assembly difficulty and time.
-Once completed, the Exerwork weighs a fair amount at 67 lbs, but it is relatively easy to move around with its integrated transport wheels and it takes up less space than most when not in use thanks to its folding design.
+Once completed, the Exerwork weighs a fair amount at 67 lbs, but it is relatively easy to move around with its integrated transport wheels, and it takes up less space than most when not in use thanks to its folding design.
 The Marcy Recumbent ME-709 and the Schwinn 130 Upright also took a full hour to assemble.
 The Schwinn tips the scales at 61.5 lbs, yet it is easy enough to move around on most floor surfaces by rolling it on its wheels.
 It doesn't collapse or fold for storage, but as an upright model, it has a significantly smaller footprint than a recumbent.
 The Marcy ME-709 is lightweight for a recumbent at just 54.2 lbs, although it has an inherently large footprint as well.
 That said, it is easier to move around and takes up less space than some other recumbent models when its length adjustment is fully compressed.